-Objective Answers, Subjective Answers, and Your Search Ranking
+Objective Answers, Subjective Answers and Your Search Ranking

 But brands can't deliver every single answer their customers need.
 Sometimes, customers want to hear other people's feedback — which means they're looking for subjective answers.
-Subjective answers include opinions, reviews, and recommendations.
+Subjective answers include opinions, reviews and recommendations.
 Google reports an 80% increase in mobile searches including the phrase "should I" in the past two years.
 When customers perform these types of searches, it's elements like your ratings and reviews that are going to rank in search results.

 The best thing a business can do to improve its ranking for subjective answers is to cultivate loyal followers simply by providing great service.
 A great experience creates natural brand advocates.
-Ratings are a reflection of the business you're already doing, and they amplify your existing reputation publicly.
+Ratings are a reflection of the business you're already doing and they amplify your existing reputation publicly.

 Whether You Rank At All

-You probably know that these subjective answers about your brand online shape consumer perception of your business and impact their decision to visit.
+You probably know that these subjective answers about your brand online shape consumer perception of your business and have an impact on their decision to visit.
 But reviews can also affect whether your business shows up in search results at all.
 Search engines like Google often pre-filter results for searches including terms like "best" (e.g., "best fixed-gear bike for commuting"; "best fast food vegan options"), and will only show results for businesses with a 4-star rating or above.

 Similarly, when you ask Alexa or Siri for a recommendation for "best" anything, it's reviews that inform how they surface the "best" answer.

 Wondering what extra steps you can take to ethically build positive reviews?
-Here are some best practices for responding to reviews, and other tips.
+Here are some best practices for responding to reviews and other tips.